andychase/warpscroll/readme.md

 # Warp Scroll
 *Plan your trip through anywhere*

-Warp Scroll is a new type of travel planner which was primary designed with video game players in mind.
+This project was a coding test, I think I would probably use a calendar realistically.

-Although it supports traditional travel plans, its unique branding and design inspires creative use cases to capture a niche market.
+Warp Scroll is a date-only itinerary planner.
+You could use it to plan your quests during your iron man speed-run through runescape.

 ## Installation